-- 7.1 If, after the expiration of 31 days from the date on which the County's written Notice to Abate Nuisance is served, the Administrator determines that the public nuisance has not been abated, and a hearing has not been requested by the person who received the Notice to Abate Nuisance, then the Administrator shall request a title opinion from an abstract company regarding ownership of the premises on which the public nuisance exists. - 7.2 If the title opinion reflects an owner other than the person shown on the Notice to Abate Nuisance, the Administrator shall serve a Notice to Abate Nuisance on the person named as owner in the title opinion as set out in Section 6 of this Policy, as if no prior action has been taken on the complaint subsequent to the service of the first Notice to Abate Nuisance. - 7.3 Where the title opinion shows the owner to be the person served with the Notice to Abate Nuisance, then: - a) The Administrator shall estimate the cost to abate the public nuisance; and - b) The Administrator shall forward the estimate of the cost to Commissioners

-Court. - 7.4 After receiving the estimate of the cost to abate the public nuisance, the Commissioners Court shall determine whether or not: - a) To order the abatement of the public nuisance; - b) To assess the cost of abating the public nuisance, the cost of legal notification by publication, if said procedure was utilized, and an administrative fee of \$100.00, plus interest beginning on the 31st day after the date of the assessment to the person receiving a Notice to Abate Nuisance pursuant to Section 6; and/or - c) To assess the cost of abating the public nuisance, the cost of legal notification by publication, if said procedures was utilized, and an administrative fee of \$100.00, plus interest beginning on the 31st day after the date of the assessment against property on which the public nuisance exists.
+- 7.1 If, after the expiration of 31 days from the date on which the County's written Notice to Abate Nuisance is served, the Administrator determines that the public nuisance has not been abated, and a hearing has not been requested by any person who received the Notice to Abate Nuisance, then: - a) The Administrator shall estimate the cost to abate the public nuisance; and - b) The Administrator shall forward the estimate of the cost to the County Commissioner in the precinct in which the nuisance is located. - 7.2 After receiving the estimate of the cost to abate the public nuisance, the Commissioner may request to add an item to the Commissioners Court agenda to consider any/all necessary action regarding the nuisance.
+The Commissioners Court shall then determine whether or not: - a) To order the abatement of the public nuisance; - b) To assess the cost of abating the public nuisance, the cost of legal notification by publication, if said procedure was utilized, and an administrative fee of \$100.00, plus interest beginning on the 31st day after the date of the assessment to the person receiving a Notice to Abate Nuisance pursuant to Section 6; and/or - c) To assess the cost of abating the public nuisance, the cost of legal notification by publication, if said procedures was utilized, and an administrative fee of \$100.00, plus interest beginning on the 31st day after the date of the assessment against property on which the public nuisance exists.